glowkeeper/Enervator/docs/technicalOverview.md

 ## Loading Eneradmin and Enerchanger

-<a name='loading'>To load </a>[Eneradmin](http://bcd1e0c422401c3591fb3a347aaa0d73b7faff797a21b15edabf0ca214157ccb) and [Enerchanger](http://795f83fa1356cd7d00e5cfe8f1a93f32c55127684c6fc4cb8ff89a32e000016b) in a web browser, you will need to be running [Firefox](https://www.mozilla.org/) with the [Dat P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) and [MetaMask](https://metamask.io/) extensions installed.
+To load [Eneradmin](http://bcd1e0c422401c3591fb3a347aaa0d73b7faff797a21b15edabf0ca214157ccb) and [Enerchanger](http://795f83fa1356cd7d00e5cfe8f1a93f32c55127684c6fc4cb8ff89a32e000016b) in a web browser, you will need to be running [Firefox](https://www.mozilla.org/) with the [Dat P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) and [MetaMask](https://metamask.io/) extensions installed.
 [MetaMask](https://metamask.io/) should be pointing at the Rinkeby Test Network, and you will need a few test Ether in your [MetaMask](https://metamask.io/) wallet - you can get those from the [Rinkeby Faucet](https://faucet.rinkeby.io/).

 ![](/images/enerchanger.png)